Scaling Innovation Through Serverless Technology

 In many respects, serverless technology is what cloud technology was meant to be, and in the near future, the term “serverless” may fall out of favor altogether, as people and industry alike begin referring to “serverless technology” as simply the new “cloud.”

-In line with this trend, at Underscore VC, we’re not only preparing for a serverless future, we’re also enabling one through the investments we make and the founders we foster.
-We’ve been diligently striving to surround ourselves and our entrepreneurs with what we call our Core Community, which includes some of the smartest minds in the serverless space.
+In line with this trend, at Underscore VC, we’re not only preparing for a serverless future, but we’re also enabling one through the investments we make and the founders we foster.
+We’ve been diligently striving to surround ourselves and our entrepreneurs with what we call our Core community, which includes some of the smartest minds in the serverless space.
 Now over several-hundred strong, we’re ready to shepherd our founders into the promises of a serverless tomorrow.

 Our passion for a serverless future is further encouraged by the prospect of more seamlessly scaling innovation.
 Serverless cloud technology eliminates undifferentiated heavy lifting by abstracting away the management of the cloud infrastructure necessary to support application logic.
 This in turn allows both funding and attention to be channeled to quickly building, adapting, and bringing to market differentiated products and services.
 In essence, you’re free to devote your time and attention to core business functions.